International and EU forest affairs

 Finland is active in international forest and environmental policy

-The most important international forest policy processes and agreements include the UN Forum on Forests (UNFF), UN Framework Convention on Climate Change (UNFCCC), UN Convention on Biological Diversity (UNCBD), Forest Europe processes, and work on the forest sector in the UN Economic Commission for Europe (UNECE), UN Food and Agriculture Organization (FAO) and cooperation network for international natural resources policy.
+The most important international forest policy processes and agreements include the UN Forum on Forests (UNFF), UN Framework Convention on Climate Change (UNFCCC), UN Convention on Biological Diversity (UNCBD), Forest Europe processes, and work on the forest sector in the UN Economic Commission for Europe (UNECE) and UN Food and Agriculture Organization (FAO).

 Further information